arpitbanna/url-shortener/README.md

 # URL Shortener API 🚀

-A **lightweight, secure, and production-ready URL shortener** built with **Flask, MySQL, Redis, and Celery**.
+A **lightweight, secure, and production-ready URL shortener service** built for high performance using **Flask, MySQL, Redis, and Celery**.
-Supports user authentication, URL shortening, redirects, click analytics, trending URLs, and fraud detection.
+It provides **user authentication, real-time click analytics, trending URLs, and built-in fraud detection**, making it ideal for both production and experimental setups.

 ---